kenwood4089/CPE106L-B1-G1/README.md

 # CPE106L-B1-G1
-Reposityory for Activities and Project for Software Design [CPE106L]
+Repository for Activities and Project for Software Design [CPE106L]